How to Analyse Your Chess.com Games (Without Wasting Hours)

 Step 1: Find the critical moment

 Open the game and click through it once at full speed without any engine evaluation.
 Most games have one or two moves where the position dramatically shifted.
-These are your critical moments — not every move matters equally.
+Those are your critical moments.
+Not every move matters equally.

 On chess.com, the Game Review highlights critical moments automatically.
-If you're doing this manually, look for: a sudden material loss, a move where you spent way more time than usual, or a moment when you remember thinking "this is going badly."
+If you're doing this by hand, look for a sudden material loss, a move where you spent way more time than usual, or a moment when you remember thinking "this is going badly."

 Step 2: Find your worst move